Focus Areas

 • Campaign Restrictions: Use of School Resources

 • There are strict restrictions against using school district resources for political activity.
-This includes, for example, advocating for a ballot measure on school property and communicating advocacy information using school resources such as school email, website, etc.
+This includes, for example, advocating for a ballot measure on school property and communicating advocacy information through school resources, such as the school email and/or website.

 • You may gather signatures OFF school property and hold PTA meetings OFF school property for advocacy.
 You may use your PTA website and PTA email to distribute information to your members.